JABC is committed to creating meaningful relationships with Indigenous learners, communities and organizations across British Columbia.

 Teacher Hayley Atkins , W̱SÁNEĆ Leadership Secondary School

-We acknowledge that our work spans many Territories and that our head office is located on the shared traditional territories of the Musqueam, Squamish and Tsleil-Waututh peoples.
+We acknowledge that our work spans many territories and that our head office resides on the traditional ancestral unceded shared territory of the Musqueam, Squamish and Tsleil-Waututh First Nations peoples.